dfyockey/demitile/README.md

 * xprop
 * xwininfo

+On Debian-based systems (Ubuntu, Mint, Raspbian, etc.), `xprop` and xwininfo` may by combined with other utilities in package `x11-utils`.

 ## Setup

 1. Place the `demitile` file in the directory of your choice.

 2. Select a key or key combination to use as the tiling key.

-	* Suggestions for a tiling key include the Menu key (for left-hand mousing), Ctrl+` (for right-hand mousing), or, if possible, one of the Windows or Super keys.
+	* Suggestions for a tiling key:
+        * the Menu key or Ctrl+Up (for left-hand mousing),
+        * Ctrl+` or Ctrl+Space (for right-hand mousing),
+        * one of the Windows or Super keys (if possible in your Desktop Environment).

     However, any available key or key combination can be used as the tiling key.

 3. Set a keyboard shortcut for the selected tiling key(s) to launch `demitile`.